 How much is too much for an honorarium?

 The amount of an honorarium is not a conclusive factor in deciding whether it is assessable income.
-To determine how a particular honorarium is treated for income tax purposes, the full facts surrounding both the payment and recipient, we must review the details to determine how the honorarium is taxed.
+Considering both the payment and recipient, we must review the details to determine how the honorarium is taxed.
 We should also consider its tax implications.

 If an organisation reimburses a volunteer for using a personal asset or incurring expenses on its behalf, the reimbursement will not be assessable income of the volunteer, provided: